 Monet: Water Lilies Notecard Folio

-In 1903, Monet embarked on a series of canvases depicting the water garden at his home in Giverny.
+In 1903, Claude Monet embarked on a series of canvases depicting the water garden at his home in Giverny.
 In the paintings reproduced in this folio, scattered lily pads suggest the water’s surface, receding into space.
 The pattern of light and dark beneath the lilies suggests the reflection on the water-sky and the trees on a distant bank.
-When Monet exhibited forty-eight of his waterscapes in 1909, critics compared them to poetry and music.
-From the Museum of Fine Arts, Boston.
+When Monet exhibited 48 of his waterscapes in 1909, critics compared them to poetry and music.